Choosing the right food for your senior cat

 Should I give my senior cat supplements?

 The level of various vitamins, minerals, and electrolytes may be lower in older animals.
-This will either be because they absorb less of them through the intestinal tract, or lose more of them through the kidneys and tract.
+This will either be because they absorb less of them through the intestinal tract, or lose more through the kidneys and tract.
 Some senior cats eat less cat food, such as those with oral disease, and may not receive their daily needs of vitamins and minerals.
 Antioxidants such as vitamins A beta-carotene E, and C may play a role in protecting against the ageing processes.
-Consult your vet to determine which supplements.
+Consult your vet to determine which (and if any) supplements may be beneficial to your cat.

 Shopping to do?